intel/llvm/xptifw/doc/XPTI_Framework.md

   can generate all of this information easily through builtin functions.
 * Secondly, an event must be created for this trace point region and this process of creating an event will use the `payload` information and create an event.
-If the payload has already been registered, then the previously registered and associated event will be returned.
-This process will also create a `unique_id` for the event.
+If the payload has already been registered, then the payload is associated with a **Universal ID** which is an invariant entity.
+In this case, the previously registered `unique_id` or **Universal ID** is returned as a part of a ***new*** trace event representing this instance.

+  > **NOTE:** Previous implementations represented this **Universal ID** as a
+  > single 64-bit value that was meant to be unique.
+However, there were many
+  > opportunities for collision as all required information in the `payload`
+  > is not always allowed or available.
+For example, the source file information
+  > may be considered private and maybe be turned off using `NDEBUG` define at
+  > compiler time etc. To counter this, newer implementations of **Universal ID**
+  > is represented by a tuple of 64-bit values that represent a 128-bit key to
+  > guarantee uniqueness and also includes an `instance` field that keeps track
+  > of how many instances of the same payload has been observed/registered in
+  > the framework.

 * Thirdly, the scope of this trace point must be determined and for a given scope, as in a related pair of events, the `unique_id` created at the begin trace point **must** be preserved and used for the end trace point as